curly60e/pyblock/README.md

 ## Tutorial

 1. Install the app "Scriptable" -> [Apple Appstore - Scriptable](https://apps.apple.com/ch/app/scriptable/id1405459188)
-2. Open the app and click the "+" sign on the top right corner
+2. Open the app and click the "+" sign on the top right corner.
 3. Paste the following script created by [PyBLOCK](https://twitter.com/_PyBlock_):

 ```js